ChameleonCloud/docs/source/getting-started/index.rst

 Reserving a Node
 ================

 First, we need to reserve a node for our use.
-Chameleon provides bare-metal access to nodes.
+Chameleon provides bare metal access to nodes.
 When you create a reservation for one or more nodes, only you and other users on your project will be able to use those nodes for the time specified.
 We will create a single day reservation for a compute node, which are the most common types of nodes available on Chameleon.

 #.
 In the sidebar, click *Reservations*, then click *Leases*
 #.
 Click on the *+ Create Lease* button in the toolbar